Colombia

 Apply through the Cancillería or in-country migration processes as rules allow.

-Short stay — scouting Medellín
+Short stay — tourism and family visits

 Migrant visa — national categories